 Salary: $38779 - $56948

 Duty Locations: MANY Vacancies in Throughout the World, WW

 For More Information: STS Program Coordinator, 571-345-3783, DSRecruitment@state.gov

-Applicants must be American citizens and at least 20 years old to apply.
+Applicants must be United States Citizens and at least 20 years old to apply.
 They must be at least 21 years of age to be appointed.
-By law, all career candidates must be appointed to the Foreign Service prior to the month in which they reach age 60 (preference eligible veterans excepted).
+By law, all career candidates must be appointed to the Foreign Service prior to the month in which they reach 60. (preference eligible veterans excepted).